katharsis-project/katharsis-docs/source/user-docs.rst

 -------------------------

 This is a (very) experimental module that exposes the internal workings of Katharsis as JSON API repositories.
-It lets you browse the set of available resources, their types, their attributes, etc.
+It lets you browse the set of available resources, their types, their attributes, etc. For example, Katharsis UI make use of the meta module to implement auto-completing of input fields.
 A setup can look as follows:

 .. code-block:: java